fido-alliance/fdo-sim/fsim-repository/fdo.csr.md

 ## fdo.csr FSIM Definition

-The CSR module provides the functionality to issue a certificate signing request from the FDO Device to a Certification Authority (CA) or a Registration Authority (RA) via the Device Management Service.
+The CSR module provides the functionality to issue a certificate signing request from the FDO Device to a Certification Authority (CA) or a Registration Authority (RA) via the owning Device Management Service.
 It supports a subset of the functionality defined in RFC 7030, i.e. the full Certificate Management over CMS (CMC) functionality is not supported.
 The benefit of re-using RFC 7030 is the ability to integrate with existing certificate enrollment infrastructure.
+Such integration may, for example, utilize the owning Device Management Service to relay communication between a CA back and the device.
+The communication from the owning Device Management Service to the CA may happen via the Enrollment over Secure Transport protocol (EST).
+Since this specification re-uses the standardized payloads, those can be re-used for the communication between the owning Device Management Service and the device.

 The CSR FSIM supports the following functionality:
 - Distribution of CA certificates